 This perk is also great if you are planning a trip to Europe and what to hit up another country!

-British Airways is a partner of both American Airlines and Alaska Airlines.
-What this means is that you can transfer your Chase Ultimate Rewards to your British Airways account and then book a flight on an American or Alaska Airlines plane.
+British Airways is a partner of American Airlines.
+What this means is that you can transfer your Chase Ultimate Rewards to your British Airways account and then book a flight on an American Airlines plane.
 British Airways uses a distance-based award chart, each segment of a flight is used to calculate the distance flown.
 The longer the flight and the more layovers, the more expensive it will be.

 If you are flying out of the west coast or Phoenix, this is a fabulous option as they offer direct flights.
 Flights start at 26,000 points round trip.
 Flying from Salt Lake City will cost you 40,000 points because you will have a connecting flight and a longer distance to fly.
 To see how many British Airways Avios (points) it would cost to fly from your home airport to one of the Hawaiian islands, or anywhere for that matter, you can use this handy tool.